Existence versus Exploitation: The Opacity of Backbones and Backdoors Under a Weak Assumption: Results on Backdoors to CNF Formulas

 \begin{theorem} If $\pneqnp$, for each $k\in\{1, 2, 3,\ldots\}$ there is a set $A$ of Boolean formulas such that all the following hold. \begin{enumerate} \item $A\in\p$ and $A\cap\sat$ is $\np$-complete. \item Each formula $G$ in $A$ has a strong backdoor $S$ with respect to the unit propagation subsolver, with $\|S\|\leq\|V(G)\|^\frac{1}{k}$. \item There is a polynomial-time algorithm that, given $G\in A$, finds a strong backdoor having the property stated in item~\ref{i:backdoor-prop} of this theorem. \end{enumerate} \end{theorem}

 \begin{proof} For $k=1$ the theorem is trivial, so we henceforward consider just the case where $k\in\{2, 3,\ldots\}$.
-Consider (since in the following set definition $F$ is specified as being in CNF, we can safely start the following with ``$F \wedge$'' rather than for example ``$(F) \wedge$'') where $\mathtt{new}_i$ is the $i$th (in lexicographical order) legal variable name that does not appear in $F$.
+Consider (since in the following set definition $F$ is specified as being in CNF, we can safely start the following with ``$F \wedge$'' rather than for example ``$(F) \wedge$'') $A \in {\rm P}$ defined by where $\mathtt{new}_i$ is the $i$th (in lexicographical order) legal variable name that does not appear in $F$.
 For instance, if $F$ contains literals $\overline{x_1}$, $x_2$, $x_3$, and $\overline{x_3}$, and if our legal variable universe is $x_1, x_2, x_3, x_4,\ldots$, then $\mathtt{new}_1$ would be $x_4$.
 The backdoor is the set of variables of $F$, which can be found in polynomial time by parsing.
 It is clear that the formula resulting from simplification after assigning values to all the variables of $F$ only has unit clauses and potentially an empty clause, so satisfiability for this formula can be decided by the unit propagation subsolver.
-Finally, it is easy to see that $F\wedge(\mathtt{new}_1\wedge\cdots\wedge\mathtt{new}_{ \|V(F)\|^k-\|V(F)\|} )\in\sat\Leftrightarrow F\in\sat$ so under the assumption that $\pneqnp$, deciding satisfiability for the formulas in $A$ is hard. \end{proof}
+Finally, it is easy to see that $F\wedge(\mathtt{new}_1\wedge\cdots\wedge\mathtt{new}_{ \|V(F)\|^k-\|V(F)\|} )\in\sat\Leftrightarrow F\in\sat$ so, since the formula-part that is being postpended to $F$ can easily be polynomial-time constructed given $F$, under the assumption that $\pneqnp$ deciding satisfiability for the formulas in $A$ is hard. \end{proof} We mention in passing that one can change ``Boolean'' to ``Boolean CNF'' in Theorem~\ref{t:backdoors}'s statement, via adjusting appropriately the use of parentheses in the proof's definition of $A$ to ensure that $A$ itself is in CNF whenever $F$ is.

 Let us address two natural worries the reader might have regarding Theorem~\ref{t:backdoors}.
 First, the reader might worry that the hardness spoken of in the theorem occurs very infrequently (e.g., perhaps except for just one string at every double-exponentially spaced length everything is easy).
 That is, are we giving a worst-case result that deceptively hides a low typical-case complexity?
 We are not (unless all of NP has easy typical-case complexity): we show that if any set in NP is frequently hard with respect to polynomial-time heuristics, then a set of our sort is almost as frequently hard with respect to polynomial-time heuristics.
 We will show this as Theorem~\ref{t:freq-backdoors}.